roman-milk/roman-milk.github.io/teacher-undressed.md

+===

-  ****** Teacher Undressed Ch.
-01 ****** byStoryTeller07© At each desk she stopped to lean over a student's work.
+At each desk she stopped to lean over a student's work.
 She gave them a big smile and accidently rubbed her breast against a cheek.
 She also wiggled her ass, and jiggled her beasts.
 It was a small step forward, but he needed to be sure she was comfortable with being undressed, and showing off her breasts.

   Brian was so tempted to grab a hold of her tits, it took all his willpower to resist.
 He knew how to psych himself up for a football game, but this was so different.